James Meadows (rugby league)

 He previously played for the London Broncos in the Super League and the Championship, and spent time on loan from the Broncos at the London Skolars and the Coventry Bears in League 1, and the Sheffield Eagles in the Betfred Championship.
+Meadows has also played for the Batley Bulldogs in the Championship.

 Career

 London Broncos

-Meadows made his professional début for the London Broncos against the Barrow Raiders on 4 Feb 2018 in Round 1 of the Championship.
+Meadows made his professional début for the London Broncos against the Barrow Raiders on 4 February 2018 in round 1 of the Championship.